 Tips

 Here’s a few general tips.
-In addition, we strongly recommend using popular cheatsheets, which give a quick and easy reference for common packages and functions, and from Data to Viz, which guides you through choosing a visualisation.
+In addition, we strongly recommend using the pandas cheatsheets, which give a quick and easy reference for common packages and functions, and from Data to Viz, which guides you through choosing a visualisation.

 Hotkeys